-One should ask questions to know the management style, values and interests of the boss to succeed at work.
-Keep reading to know the list of questions which will certainly help you at your workplace.
+One should ask questions to know the management style, values, and interests of the boss to succeed at work.
+Keep reading to know the list of best questions to ask your boss which will certainly help you at your workplace.

 Best Icebreaker or Initiative Questions to Ask your Boss:

 Employee and managers, all are humans and crave for some human interaction.
-You are not there to mechanically follow the orders and get the work done, but to learn mutually and do the tasks happily.
-So few questions you can ask are as follows:
+You are not there to mechanically follow the orders and get the work done but to learn mutually and do the tasks happily.
+So few best questions to ask your boss are as follows:

 1. How are you today?

-It is a good practice to greet your boss every day; this initiative has to be necessarily done from employee.
-You can judge the mood of your boss as soon as you are in office by asking this question.
-Also he may assign you any task which is on priority that day.
+It is a good practice to greet your boss every day; this initiative has to be necessarily done from an employee.
+You can judge the mood of your boss as soon as you are in the office by asking this question.
+Also, he may assign you any task which is on the priority that day.

 2. Any important task for me?